DIY Coasters: 50+ Cute Ideas to Make, Gift, or Sell

 Scrabble Tile Inspired Coasters

 This five minute project is all about sharing the love.
-These adorable Scrabble tile inspired DIY coasters are the perfect Valentine’s gift idea or even a fantastic wedding or anniversary gift idea!
+These adorable letter tile coasters can spell out any message you like.

 Get the Tutorial

-The addition of gold flecks in these resin coasters completely works with the flower petals!
-These are beautiful, and I'd love to make a set for myself as well as for gifts.
+The addition of gold flecks in these resin coasters completely works with the dried flower petals!
+These are beautiful, and I'd love to make a set for myself.

 Get the Tutorial